 An audio description is a narrative audio track that describes all the important visual content or the context spoken in the video.
 It makes the content accessible and benefits people who cannot watch the video (blind visually impaired users).
 Adding audio descriptions is easy and should summarize the information present in the video.

 Also, an audio description can help fill in all of the missing information or provide more details for users who can’t see what is being displayed.
-The defined terms of the Section 508 standards define audio descriptions as “narration added to the soundtrack to describe important visual details that cannot be understood from the main soundtrack alone.”
+The defined terms of Section 508 standards define audio descriptions as “narration added to the soundtrack to describe important visual details that cannot be understood from the main soundtrack alone.”

 Should You Always Create Audio Descriptions?